 First, the story.

 I love that story.
 It makes Einstein humble, playful, and brilliant.
 It also supports a wonderful idea: if you understand something well enough, you can explain it simply.
+And others can too.
 No wonder the story spread.

 So the calibrated answer is simple: it is probably fiction.
 Not useless fiction.
 Not bad fiction.
 Just fiction.
-It can still teach humility, communication, and the joy of making hard ideas simple.
-But it should not be treated as public truth.
+Fiction can still teach real lesson, but they cannot be treated as public truth.

-That is the lesson for this column.
 Some stories feel true because they fit what we want to believe.
-They carry meaning, humor, and moral value.
-But confidence should rise only as high as the evidence allows.
-For now, Einstein’s driver story belongs in the charming legend category — unless someday a letter, diary, or credible eyewitness account moves it closer to history.
+They carry meaning.
+But confidence must rise only as high as the evidence allows.
+For now, unless something turns up, Einstein’s driver story belongs in the charming legend category.

 That History FAQ,